Franciszek Lewandowski

-Franciszek Lewandowski (born 23 May 2008) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Motor Lublin.
+Franciszek Lewandowski (born 23 May 2008) is a Polish professional footballer who plays as a midfielder for III liga club Mławianka Mława, on loan from Motor Lublin.

 Club career

 On 13 January 2025, he moved to Ekstraklasa side Motor Lublin from regional league club Champion Warsaw on a three-year deal after joining Motor's training camp in Turkey.

+On 4 September 2026, Lewandowski was sent on a season-long loan to III liga club Mławianka Mława.